MA Media, Culture and Society (Part time)

 Structure

-You’ll also be able to choose from a wide range of optional modules, through which you can focus on areas that interest you
+You’ll be able to choose from a wide range of optional modules, allowing you to focus on areas that interest you most—such as digital media, intercultural communication, audience research, and media industries.

 Compulsory Modules